-List of Exhibits, Tables, and Figures

-Glossary

 Subfactor One - Cybersecurity/Information Assurance

 The AveningTech Team will leverage its history of successful cybersecurity support in similar environments.
 Most notably, we held a prime contract with the US Coast Guard (USCG) Telecommunications and Information Systems Command (TISCOM) to provide cybersecurity subject matter expertise (SME) to TISCOM and USCG’s Field Services Division (FSD).
 We were responsible for computer network defense (CND) of TISCOM’s networks and computer systems.